I am running for Wisconsin State Assembly to build a

 Common Sense Gun Laws:

-When I met with Jim Ott just a few days before the special session on gun safety, I asked him to support background checks and extreme risk protection orders.
+When I met with Jim Ott just a few days before the special session on gun safety, I asked him to support background checks on all gun sales and extreme risk protection orders.
 Jim Ott said no. I am a gun owner, and I will say YES to measures that reduce gun violence while protecting our second amendment rights.

 I support strengthening our drunk/ distracted/ impaired driving laws to keep repeat offenders off the roads.
 I am the mother of a teenage driver and I worry every time she is out on the road, especially at night.
 I want Wisconsin’s roads to be safe for everyone at every hour.